 The first thing that caught my eye was this hilarious gorilla, just sitting there and chilling!

 Lots of people everywhere.
-Luckily there were many food stands around as well and I took a break and ate yummy takoyaki.
+Luckily there were many food stalls around as well and I took a break and ate yummy takoyaki.

-The roughly 5-10min. walk to the main shrine building leads you along the coast.
+The roughly 5-10 mins walk to the main shrine building leads you along the coast.
 The view from there is breathtaking!
-You just can’t rush, you need to slow down and enjoy it!
+You just can’t rush, you need to slow down and enjoy it.

 It was packed with people that day so it was a bit difficult to take photos or explore the cave to the fullest.